 Natural Resource Management.

-The overall scores for each reporting zone used in the report card are generated by an index or an aggregation of indices (refer specific glossary entries).
+The overall scores for each reporting zone used in the Report Card are generated by an aggregation of indices (refer to specific glossary entry).

-An indicator used in the assessments of both basin and estuarine zones using mapping resources to determine the extent of the vegetated interface between land and waterways in the Region.
+An indicator used in the assessments of both basin and estuarine zones in the Mackay-Whitsunday-Isaac Report Cards.
+This indicator uses mapping resources to determine the extent of the vegetated interface between land and waterways in the region.

 Defined as responsible and sustainable use and protection of our water resources, waterways and catchments to enhance the social, cultural, environmental and economic values of the Region.